 - ABCs in Washington DC, the Zoo, on a field trip, where the goal is to find something with each letter along the way on your trip

-- ABC letters or words is a great way to practice reading and writing.
-On each page list every word your child knows, or just practice writing letters
+- ABC letters or words are a great way to practice reading and writing.
+On each page list, every word your child knows, or just practice writing letters.